chef/chef-workstation/www/site/content/docs/reference/config.md

 ]
 ```

-#### Option: trusted_certs_dir
+#### trusted_certs_dir

+Description
-* Description: Describes where to find Chef's trusted certificates.
+: Describes where to find Chef's trusted certificates.
 Used to ensure trusted certs are provided to the `chef-client` run on target nodes.

-* Default:  Look first for `.chef/config.rb` and use that value if provided; otherwise `"/opt/chef-workstation/embedded/ssl/certs/"`
+Values
-* Valid values: A directory containing the trusted certificates for use in the Chef ecosystem.
+: A directory containing the trusted certificates for use in the Chef ecosystem.

+Default
+:  Look first for `.chef/config.rb` and use that value if provided; otherwise `"/opt/chef-workstation/embedded/ssl/certs/"`

+Used by
-* Used by: `chef-run`
+: `chef-run`

-#### Option: cookbook_repo_paths
+#### cookbook_repo_paths

-* Description: Path or paths to use for cookbook resolution.
-* Default: `cookbook_path` value from `.chef/config.rb`, otherwise not fou
+Description
+: Path or paths to use for cookbook resolution.
+When multiple cookbook paths are provided and a cookbook exists in more than one of them, the cookbook found in the last-most directory will be used.
+Considering the example, when resolving cookbook `mycb`: if `mycb` existed in both `/home/username/cookbooks` and `/var/chef/cookbooks`, `mycb` in `/var/chef/cookbooks` will be used.

+Values
-* Valid values: A string referencing a valid cookbook path, or an array of such strings.
+: A string referencing a valid cookbook path, or an array of such strings.
 See example for syntax.

+Default
+: `cookbook_path` value from `.chef/config.rb`, otherwise not found

+Used by
+: `chef-run`

+CLI flag
-* CLI flag: `--cookbook-repo-paths PATH1,PATH2,..PATHn`
+: `--cookbook-repo-paths PATH1,PATH2,..PATHn`
-* Used by: `chef-run`
-* Notes:
-  * When multiple cookbook paths are provided and a cookbook exists in more than one of them, the cookbook found in the last-most directory will be used.
-Considering the example, when resolving cookbook `mycb`: if `mycb` existed in both `/home/username/cookbooks` and `/var/chef/cookbooks`, `mycb` in `/var/chef/cookbooks` will be used.
-  * See [link and desc here] for more details around how cookbook path is determined.

-### [updates]
+### updates

 Control the behavior of automatic update checking for Chef Workstation.